quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 A final design improvement can be made within the UI tier.
-Many handle() methods are simply too large to be read without extensive documentation - this situation would be a perfect place to include several Pure Fabrications - these classes or methods would serve as 'helper' constructs that have no presence in the domain of the application, but would greatly improve the cohesion and readability of the program.
+Many handle() methods are simply too large to be read without extensive documentation - this situation would be a perfect place to include several Pure Fabrications - these classes or methods would serve as 'helper' constructs that have no presence in the domain of the APP, but would greatly improve the cohesion and readability of the program.

 ## Testing